-Members of SCA have learned through sharing their experience, strength, and hope with each other that sexual compulsivity is a disease.
+Members of SCA have learned through their recovery that sexual compulsivity is a disease.
 This disease has three dimensions: physical, emotional, and spiritual.
 Physically, we engage in sexual behaviors that we know are not healthy for us or that place us in legal, physical, or spiritual jeopardy.
-Emotionally, we experience a “high” in contemplating and engaging in the “acting out” behavior, followed by an emotional let-down after acting out has concluded.
-Spiritually, we feel disconnected from others, especially from relationships we want to be “healthy” ones.
+Emotionally, we experience a “high” in contemplating and engaging in “acting out” behaviors, followed by an emotional let-down after the acting out has concluded.
+Spiritually, we feel disconnected from others, especially from relationships, friends and family.

 SCA members have devised the Twenty Questions to help newcomers decide whether they are sexually compulsive.
-While the decision as to whether one has the disease of sexual compulsivity is an individual one, most people who are not sexually compulsive will answer yes to none of these questions, or perhaps one or two.
-If you answer yes to three or more, we encourage you to consider what our program has to offer.
-Click here to answer the Twenty Questions.
+While the decision as to whether one has this disease is an individual one, most people who are not sexually compulsive will answer NO to most of these questions.
+However, if you answer YES to three or more, we encourage you to consider what our program has to offer, and join us at a meeting.

 The Twenty Questions

 1. Do you frequently experience remorse, depression, or guilt about your sexual activity?